daniperez/vale-python-package/README.md

 # Vale Python Package

+> ⚠️  Vale is a software developed by errata.ai and a community of open-source
+> contributors.
+This repository just makes that software available to Python
+> users.
+The author is not affiliated nor endorsed by errata.ai.

 [Vale](https://vale.sh/) is a command-line tool that can enforce an editorial style guide onto your text.
 It's written in Go.
 The purpose of this package is to allow Python users to have Vale as a dependency.